OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Improving and customizing the Platform and advertising:

-*   To analyse the use of the Platform, and the people visiting the Website and using the Apps and Services, in order to improve SoundCloud® and customize it to your needs and interests.
+*   To analyze the use of the Platform, and the people visiting the Website and using the Apps and Services, in order to improve SoundCloud® and customize it to your needs and interests.

 *   To show you ads on behalf of advertisers, we use information that you make available to us when you interact with the Platform (e.g. by listening, favoriting or creating playlists), including location data, together with information you provide to us through the Platform, e.g. demographic information, you choose to make available to us (such as your age or gender) directly or through third party services.
 This allows us to show you ads that are more relevant and interesting to you.
 Please note that we do not share personal data with advertisers.
 Instead, advertisers pre-define a specific audience by certain generic criteria (e.g. the city of residence, the age range, or the number of followers of an unidentified user) for a specific ad campaign.
 If your profile matches these generic criteria, we may choose to display a suitable ad to you.
 We may also display ads based on the content that you have recently viewed or searched.
 Before we may use location data from the app for the first time, your mobile device will generally ask you for permission first.
 In case you gave permission to do so, location based services in your device will collect location data for a couple of seconds.
 These will then be shared with us or a respective service provider.